heimrichhannot/contao-submissions/README.md

 - Submissions organized in archives using a dedicated DCA.
 - Highly customizable: define new fields on the data container.
 - Auto-creates palettes for your fields.
-- Ships with an optional automated double opt-in process.
+- Feature set includes opt-in process, permissions handling and (csv) export.
 - Notification Center 2.0 support ([terminal42/contao-notification_center](https://github.com/terminal42/contao-notification_center))

 ## Install